 GO STREET ART HUNTING

 If it’s not your first time here, you know that I can’t write a city break post without mentioning street art.
 Seriously, it is one of my biggest loves and favorite things to see in a city.
-Although Poznan is not filled with street art like other European destinations I had visited like Valencia or Madrid, the murals I did manage to find were more than enough to satisfy my needs.
+Although Poznan is not filled with street art like other European destinations I had visited like Budapest, Valencia, or Madrid, the murals I did manage to find were more than enough to satisfy my needs.

 Here are a few visit-worthy spots: